d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex2/sales-orders-view/README.md

   <br><br>![](../images/create_sales_orders_ads_12.png)

 ### Asscociating Time Dimension
-  >:book_red: **Note**: In order to use a time dimension in SAP Analytics Cloud, you must create your dimension by following the procedure at Creating Time Dimensions.
+  >:triangular_flag_on_post: **Note 4th-Oct-2021**: In order to use a time dimension in SAP Analytics Cloud, you must create your dimension by following the procedure at Creating Time Dimensions.
 Manually-created or other time dimensions may not function correctly.
 >
 >In addition, attributes in an analytical dataset that are mapped to a time dimension via an association must have technical names that respect the following naming conventions:
 *_DATE for Date/Day level